Domain Adaptation under Missingness Shift: Discussion

 \textbf{Synthetic data experiments} We draw 10,000 samples from two simple data-generating processes:

-In both scenarios, we apply missingness with rates $m_s = [1 - \epsilon, \epsilon]$ and $m_t = [\epsilon, 1 - \epsilon]$ for varying $\epsilon$ between 0.05 and 0.95 in increments of 0.05, and evaluate the performance of linear predictors (Figure \ref{fig:mclass_perf}).
-At $\epsilon = 0.5$, the source and target domains are identically distributed, and so Oracle, Source, and Closed-form Adj. all attain the same mean squared error scaled by variance of the label (MSE/Var(Y)).
-As $\epsilon$ approaches 0 or 1, however, the error in the Source predictor grows rapidly whereas the Oracle and Closed-form Adj. errors decrease.
-For $\epsilon = 0.1$, we compare linear regression, XGBoost, and MLP, trained with default scikit-learn hyperparameters (Table \ref{tab:semisynthetic_perf}).
+In both, we apply missingness with rates $m^s = [1 - \epsilon, \epsilon]$ and $m^t = [\epsilon, 1 - \epsilon]$ for varying $\epsilon$ between 0.05 and 0.95 in increments of 0.05, with 20 runs for each $\epsilon$, and evaluate the performance of linear predictors (Figure \ref{fig:mclass_perf}).
+At $\epsilon = 0.5$, the source and target domains are identically distributed, so Oracle, Source, Closed-form Adj., and Non-param.~Adj.~all attain the same mean squared error scaled by variance of the label (MSE/Var(Y)).
+As $\epsilon$ approaches 0 or 1, however, the error in the Source predictor grows rapidly whereas the Oracle and Closed-form Adj.~errors decrease.
+Since $m^s \npreceq m^t$, as expected, Non-param.~Adj.~cannot fully match the target distribution, and has intermediate performance.

+For $\epsilon = 0.1$, we compare linear regression, XGBoost, and MLP (Table \ref{tab:semisynthetic_perf}).
 In both Scenario 1 and 2, the linear closed-form adjustment dramatically outperforms the source linear predictor.
-However, in Scenario 1, the source XGBoost and MLP models are able to almost match the performance of their respective oracles, and outperform the linear oracle.
-On the other hand, in Scenario 2, the linear closed-form adjustment outperforms the unadjusted source XGBoost and MLP models.
+However, in Scenario 1, source XGBoost and MLP almost match the performance of their respective oracles, and source XGBoost outperforms the linear oracle.
+On the other hand, in Scenario 2, the linear closed-form adjustment outperforms source XGBoost and MLP.